Hyperbolic volume: Arbitrary manifolds

 More generally, the hyperbolic volume may be defined for any hyperbolic 3-manifold.
 The Weeks manifold has the smallest possible volume of any closed manifold (a manifold that, unlike link complements, has no cusps); its volume is approximately 0.9427.

-Thurston and Jørgensen proved that the set of real numbers that are hyperbolic volumes of 3-manifolds is well-ordered, with order type ω^{ω}.
+Thurston and Jørgensen proved that the set of real numbers that are hyperbolic volumes of orientable 3-manifolds is well-ordered, with order type ω^{ω}.
+For each 0 ≤ k < l, each volume of a manifold with exactly l cusps is a limit point of a sequence of manifolds with k cusps, and every convergent sequence of volumes is obtainable by Dehn surgeries on a manifold at the limiting volume; volumes of closed manifolds are exactly the isolated points.
 The smallest limit point in this set of volumes is given by the knot complement of the figure-eight knot, and the smallest limit point of limit points is given by the complement of the Whitehead link.